 - Blueberries: Fresh or frozen will work.
 Or, use another berry altogether.

 Tips for Making Blueberry Pie Bars

-When baking these blueberry pie bars, watch your dessert, not the clock, to determine doneness.
+Bake time: When baking these blueberry pie bars, watch your dessert, not the clock, to determine doneness.
 The middle of the pie bars should just be starting to bubble up, while the edges should be bubbling a lot.
 The crumble topping won’t be a deep golden brown, but rather a pale golden color.

-You’ll need to let these pie bars cool completely before slicing them (they can cool on your countertop, no need to store in the fridge).
+Cooling time: You’ll need to let these pie bars cool completely before slicing them (they can cool on your countertop, no need to store in the fridge).
 If you try to slice these before they’re cooled completely, they’ll fall apart and will make a huge mess.

-If desired, you can freeze these bars once they’ve cooled on your countertop.
+To freeze: If desired, you can freeze these bars once they’ve cooled on your countertop.
 They’ll keep in the freezer for up to 6 months.
 When you’re ready to eat the frozen bars, just place them on the counter to thaw.